trikko/qr/README.md

 ## Library Usage

-You can also use it as a library in your D projects.

-Add it to your project using:
+Add this library to your project using:
 ```dub add qr```

 ### Basic Example